knightjoel/mediawiki-to-notion/FAQ.md

 Use the included CloudWatch dashboard for monitoring the performance of the pipeline.
 Log into your AWS account, navigate to CloudWatch, click Dashboards, and select `MediaWikiToNotion`.

 You can also watch from your Notion app to see new pages being created and blocks being added to the pages.

+## Does this solution connect to my wiki?

+The solution does not connect to the wiki.
+Wiki content is exported from the wiki using a MediaWiki-provided PHP script and processed by tooling provided by this solution.
+That processing can take place on the MediaWiki server or any other server which can meet the software dependency requirements for this solution.